wesbos/roomba/README.md

 When you are ready to deploy the app, you can compile it into a single file, and then convert to byte code with `./compile_page_bytes.sh`

+Note - i've found that when I change the app - I need to run "clean" with Platform.io - otherwise I get a content length mismatch - likely doesn't re-upload the new binary for the web UI.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.